min2ha/ukwa-site/content/target/37918/index.en.md

   "subject": "EU Referendum"
 }

-# House of Commons Library: Exiting the EU: UK reform proposals, legal impact and alternatives to membership

 This paper considers the background to the EU referendum, the withdrawal process, various legal and constitutional issues and possible alternatives to EU membership.
 What might the impact be of a decision to leave the EU?
 How would the UK leave?
 Would the UK join a different grouping of states or go it alone?
 Would EU or UK citizens or businesses have any vested rights?